 February 20, 2015: The Raystown Hydroelectric Project (FERC No. 2769), LIHI Certificate No. 23 has been determined by the Executive Director, Michael J. Sale to continue to satisfy the requirements of the Low Impact Hydropower Institute (LIHI) Certification Program.
 The Raystown Project is located on the Raystown Branch of the Juniata River, in Huntingdon County in south central Pennsylvania.

 In rendering this Certification, the Institute’s Executive Director used authority delegated by the LIHI Governing Board and the unanimous recommendation by the LIHI Governing Board Technical Committee resulting from a full review of the Application Reviewer’s report and all public comments and additional materials provided by the Applicant.
-The decision to certify the Raystown Creek Hydroelectric Project is for an 8-year term, effective August 11, 2014 and expiring August 11, 2022, with the following condition:
+The decision to certify the Raystown Creek Hydroelectric Project is for an 8-year term, effective August 11, 2014 and expiring August 11, 2022.